Fishermen's Terminal News

 We have multiple spaces available.
 For more information please contact Rebecca Schwan (206) 787-3713 or email@example.com

-- 175 sq. ft. of office space located in the Fishermen’s Center Building on the 2nd floor available for sublease.
+- 2,198 sq. ft. of second floor office space located in the Fishermen’s Center Building available for lease or sublease.

-- 1,448 sq. ft. of second floor office space located in the A-1 Building at the Maritime Industrial Center.
+- 809 sq. ft. of office space on the first floor of the West Wall Building.
 View of the Ship Canal.